sadeqa20/Kmeans-NMI-DMIFS/README.md

 5) line 53-88 calculate Normalize Mutual Information
 6) line 89-93 calculate Dynamic Mutual Information Feature Selection
 7) line 97-99 calculate Performance with ACC-Precision-Recall & F1

+Performance:
+These studies use stratified 10-fold cross validation to randomly divide the original dataset into training and test sets in order to evaluate performance.
+Decision Tree (DT): The decision tree classifier is used as the machine learning model to categorize the training data for the dataset.
+This classifier is employed in this study since the decision tree is also the fundamental tool for feature selection in the feature importance ranking methodology.
+Second, the suggested method produces a dataset that satisfies the criteria for the decision tree method.
+It considers the dataset's minimal amount of features and data, the heterogeneity of the data for each feature, and the absence of redundant or duplicate data in the newly created dataset.
+Random Forest (RF): RF is a multi-decision tree ensemble technique that uses majority voting and has a several uses in high-dimensional and challenging scenarios for pattern identification.
+Decision trees have a lot of variance, therefore RF tries to reduce it.
+ K-Nearest Neighbors (KNN): When data is not easily separable, KNN is one of the machine learning algorithms that has acceptable classification performance.
+KNN searches all previous experiences for the K closest experiences (data points), which are referred to as the K nearest neighbors.